kristerw/spirv-tools/doc/API_reference.md

 class, where the SPIR-V IDs are represented by the `Id` class

-Most class attributes (such as lists of functions, basic blocks, instructions) are meant to be read by applications, but applications must not modify the information directly.
+Most class attributes (such as lists of functions, basic blocks, instructions) are meant to be used by applications, but applications must not modify the information directly.
 Instead, the objects have methods for updating the data.
 The reason for this is so the IR implementation may update data structures keeping track of various information in order to